biadelmiro/UDACITY_intro_to_javascript_course/README.md

 }
 ```
 ### More Complex Problems
+Sometimes problems are not always as simple as buying something from the store, in fact, most problems are a lot more complex.
+With most problems, there’s more things to consider before you can actually solve the problem.
+For example, me deciding what I want to do this weekend.
+What were you planning on doing this weekend?
+Well, I was thinking I would hang out with my friend Colt.
+And if he’s not busy and the weather is nice so I was thinking we could go to the park.
+That sounds like fun.
+I think, this is the perfect time for us to transition into more complex logical expressions.
+It is?
+Well yeah, think about it.
+For your plans to happen, there are two conditions that need to be true.
+Colt has not to be busy and the weather needs to be nice.
+If both of these things happen, then, you and Colt are going to the park.
+Okay, I see where you’re going.
+In JavaScript, we can represent more complex problems by combining logical expressions with special operators called logical operators.
+Check it out.

 ### Logical Operators
 ### Logical AND and OR
 ### Quiz: Checking your Balance (3-5)